-Email segments are a group of subscribers defined by a set of conditions, like location or how recently they’ve clicked on an email.
+Email segments are groups of subscribers defined by a set of conditions, like location or how recently they’ve clicked on an email.
 By segmenting your emails, you can create more personalized content that’s more likely to resonate with your target audience.

-Ready to dream up a segmentation strategy that engages your subscribers?
+Ready to craft a segmentation strategy that engages your subscribers?
 Here are nine effective ways to segment your email list.

 Examples of email segments based on your subscribers’ preferences